 That all sounds well and good, but what is the answer?
 How can you leverage your funds and take advantage just like the big players?

+Their goals are different than the goals of most of us.
+We want to use our money for life’s demands, education, food, housing, and retirement.
+Instead, their money is for two things keeping score and their legacy.
 So how do we “game” the system?
 Like I said, looking at the reason for using money from a different view.
 Why not look at your retirement money not from how much you can accumulate but by how much income it can provide?

 Want to know more about how these products work, here is an easy to understand video.

 Premium gift for you for registering for my newsletter